skchow03/icr2edit/README.md

 # Version history

+- v0.5.1 - July 22, 2025: Added support for DOS32A Rendition version
 - v0.4 - July 1, 2025: Added GUI, general improvements
 - v0.3 - June 1, 2025: redid the interface and added more parameters to edit
 - v0.31 - June 3, 2025: added validation check when inputting new values